lformaggia/Pacs_BGLgeom_Ilaria_Mattia/fracture_intersection/README.md

 make doc
 ```

-This command will produce two type of documentation: LaTeX and html.
+This command will produce two type of documentations: LaTeX and html.
 To view the Latex documentation, type:
 ```
 evince doc/latex/refman.pdf